Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 # Overlap in XML

 The examples below illustrate that the XML prohibition against overlap not only distorts the markup, but also complicates processing.
-The point of the XPath and XQuery examples is not as much to analyze the advanced features needed to process milestone workarounds as to demonstrate that processing overlapping structures represented by milestone workarounds is harder than processing regular XML “container” elements.
+The point of the XPath and XQuery examples is not so much to analyze the advanced features needed to process milestone workarounds, but to demonstrate that processing overlapping structures represented by milestone workarounds is harder than processing regular XML “container” elements.
+In other words, the examples below illustrate why resorting to established workarounds is not always the best option.
+If you do use workarounds to capture complex textuel phenomena, then you need to be aware of the potential consequences for parsin, processing, and analyzing.

 ## Markup complications